eddieantonio/cmput296/lab-5.md

 ```

 The entire lyrics on this page is in a `<blockquote>` element.
 The
-**User-Agent stylesheet** for most browsers usually apply a margin to
+**User-Agent stylesheet** for most browsers usually applies a margin to
 the left and right of the `<blockquote>` element to make it look indented.
 However, most of the content in this page _is_ the lyrics, so we'd like
 to remove this default margin.